 - When trying to get Revolution Foods into bigger school districts Kirsten and Kristen had some serious growing pains to go through.
 However, it turned out in their favor – listen to hear the full story!

-- Kirsten’s had to turn businesses and schools away because the cost benefit wasn’t worth it because of different factors, like the distance to deliver the foods and the sizes of the schools.
+- Kirsten had to turn businesses and schools away because the cost benefit wasn’t worth it.

 - Kirsten shares what she would tell her younger self.